An Introduction to Optics

 How do you update the user's street name?
 In standard Java, you're forced into a "copy-and-update" cascade:

-Address oldAddress = user.address();
+var address = user.address();

-Address newAddress = new Address(newStreet, oldAddress.city()); // Create new address
+var newAddress = new Address(newStreet, address.city());

 This is tedious, hard to read, and gets exponentially worse with deeper nesting.
 What if there was a way to "zoom in" on the data you want to change, update it, and get a new copy of the top-level object back, all in one clean operation?